CQCL/tket2/README.md

 - `tkcxx`
   This enables binding to TKET-1 code using [cxx](https://cxx.rs/).
 For this you will to set up an environment with conan.
 See the [tket-rs README](https://github.com/CQCL-DEV/tket-rs#readme) for more details.

+- `portmatching`
+  This enables pattern matching using the `portmatching` crate.

 ## Developing TKET2

 See [DEVELOPMENT.md](DEVELOPMENT.md) for instructions on setting up the development environment.